 14 "And to the angel of the church of the Laodiceans, write: 'The Amen, the faithful and true witness, the beginning of the creation of God, says these things:

-[v.1] - "and you are dead" - This can also be read as, "and yet you are dead."
-From the Pulpit Commentary: "In all these cases the contrast is introduced by a simple καί, which may be rendered 'and yet;' but the simple 'and' is more forcible."
+[v.1b] - "and yet you are dead" - From the Pulpit Commentary: "In all these cases the contrast is introduced by a simple καί, which may be rendered 'and yet;' but the simple 'and' is more forcible."

 [v.2-5] - Reference, Deuteronomy 18:13; Psalm 37:37; Matthew 5:48; Philippians 3:12, 15.
 Christians are to repent of their sins and be blameless before God.
 This is exemplified in the Apostle Paul's striving for the prize of the righteousness of God through faith in Christ in Philippians, ch.
 3. This is also exemplified by Job in Job, ch.
 1 and also Noah in Genesis 6:9.